InaccessibleCardinal/some-comps/day-three.md

         updates.key_n = r_n.data;
     })
     .catch(...)
     .finally(() => {
-        this.setState({...updates});
+        //.finally **doesn't take any parameters**
+        //but we don't need any parameters because our 'updates' object is in the closure: this.setState({...updates});
     });
 }
 ```
 Yes, there is a `.finally` method that will run after all the promises in your chain have settled.
-You'll at least get data from promises in the chain *up until the one that rejected*, which might be better than nothing. `finally` could also be used in conjunction with the `Promise.all` examples above...whether it'll be useful depends on what you need to do.
+You'll at least get data from promises in the chain *up until the one that rejected*, which might be better than nothing. `finally` could also be used in conjunction with the `Promise.all` examples above.